DevCoder-247/PRISM-25/README.md

 # PRISM-25
 PRISM 2025 is a social conference being organized by Social Welfare and Development Committee of Vishwakarma Institute of Technology (VIT), Pune.
+ALL RIGHTS ARE RESERVED BY NSS SW&d VIT PUNE.